Definition of MariaDB Foreign Key

 2. Second way to create foreign keys is by using the alter table command.

-In this method, we can use the alter table command to add foreign keys into the table.
+In this method, we can use the alter table command to add foreign keys to the table.

-After successfully creating a foreign key we can perform different operations on table and effect shows on both tables, we can perform update, delete, and alter operations.
+After successfully creating a foreign key, we can perform different operations on the table, and the effect shows on both tables; we can perform the update, delete, and alter operations.

-Rules and regulation for using the foreign key
+Rules and regulations for using the foreign key

-Basically foreign keys are used as referential integrity constraints in MariaDB and it is works between parent table and child table.
-We can create foreign keys at the time of table creation or we can use an alter command to create foreign key.
-When we us reference_option in foreign key, the reference_option accept following five different values as follows.
+Foreign keys are referential integrity constraints in MariaDB and work between parent and child tables.
+We can create foreign keys at the time of table creation, or we can use an alter command to create a foreign key.
+When we use reference_option in the foreign key, the reference_option accepts the following five different values.

-Cascade: When we make some changes means update or delete in parent table then corresponding rows from child table automatically update or delete.
+Cascade: When we make some changes, it means to update or delete in the parent table, then corresponding rows from the child table automatically update or delete.

-Set Null: When we deleted rows from parent table then corresponding rows from child table are null.
+Set Null: When we deleted rows from the parent table, then corresponding rows from the child table are null.

-Restrict: if reference rows is updated from parent table then referencing rows from child table is restricted.
+Restrict: if reference rows are updated from the parent table, then referencing rows from the child table is restricted.

-No action: It works same as restrict function as mentioned above.
+No action: It works the same as restrict function as mentioned above.

-Set Default: In MariaDB, the set default value worked with the obsolete PBXT storage engine. in which that foreign key set default value in MariaDB, if default value of foreign key is not available then MariaDB shows error message.
+Set Default: The default value worked with the obsolete PBXT storage engine in MariaDB. in which that foreign key set the default value in MariaDB, if the default value of the foreign key is not available, then MariaDB shows an error message.

 Conclusion

-We hope from this article you have understood about the MariaDB Foreign Key.
-From the above article, we have learned the basic syntax of MariaDB Foreign Key and we also see different examples of MariaDB Foreign Key.
+We hope you understand the MariaDB Foreign Key from this article.
+From the above article, we have learned the basic syntax of MariaDB Foreign Key, and we also see different examples of MariaDB Foreign Key.
 We also learned the rules of MariaDB Foreign Key.
-From this article, we learned how and when we use MariaDB Foreign Key.
+This article taught us how and when to use MariaDB Foreign Key.

 Recommended Articles